 As stated in a previous article of ours, there is nothing worse than needing to talk to a member of customer service and being stuck all alone.

-Testing out there Live Chat, I was greeted nicely and professionally, however, the agent was not helpful at all.
+Testing out their Live Chat, I was greeted nicely and professionally, however, the agent was not helpful at all.
 See the next section.

 Virtually anyone that wants your credit card information uses secure encryption to protect this info.
 Not only do they protect it, but they will almost brag about what kind is used and they’re proud of it.
 Not GT.

-I could not find anywhere on the site that mentioned it, and when I asked List with live chat about it, I was shot down pretty quickly.
+I could not find anywhere on the site that mentioned it, and when I asked Live Chat about it, I was shot down pretty quickly.
 Not going to lie, I don’t feel all that great about that.